eslint/rfcs/designs/2018-processors-improvements/README.md

 * **Extension-named processor** is the original processor design, where a processor is named only by the file extension to which the process should apply.
 * **Named processor** is introduced in this design, where a processor is given a name just like you would name a rule.
 The processor is not tied to a specific file extension by default.
 A named processor name cannot begin with a `.` in order to avoid collisions with extension-named processors.
 * **Parent file** is a file that is being processed to extract code blocks using processors.
 * **Code block** is a snippet of code contained within a parent file.
-Any parent file may have contain multiple code blocks.
+Any parent file may contain multiple code blocks.

 ### Processor Plugin Changes